 The delegate will not approve funding if the application does not represent value for money.
-The Council on Australia Latin America Relations reserves the right to offer less funding than that sought by the applicant.
+COALAR reserves the right to offer less funding than that sought by the applicant.
 There is no appeal mechanism for decisions to approve or not approve a grant.

-Notification of application outcomes
+9. Notification of application outcomes

-The Council on Australia Latin America Relations will advise you of the outcome of your application in writing.
+COALAR will advise you of the outcome of your application in writing.
 If you are successful, we will advise you of any specific conditions attached to the grant.